brooklabteam/bat-Virscan-public/README.md

 ## Repo

 This repo is organized by figure.
 Background scripts for generating datasets are found in the "prep-scripts" folder, while all code needed to produce analyses and generate plots for each figure are in the corresponding 'fig1', 'fig2', 'fig3', and 'fig4' subfolders.
-These folders output files into 'final-figures' and 'supp-figures' accordingly..
+These folders output files into 'final-figures' and 'supp-figures' accordingly.